wpswings/wallet-system-for-woocommerce/README.txt

 **18.** Use the shortcode [mwb-wallet] to display the user wallet on any page.

+**19.** Compatibility with Multivendor Marketplace Solution for WooCommerce

+**20.** Pay total or partial Wallet amount to buy products.

+**21.** The email ids of both the debtor and creditor are shown in the transactions table to customers.

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==
 [**Download Now**](https://downloads.wordpress.org/plugin/wallet-system-for-woocommerce.zip)